 Roger Baldwin talks about the Optimum Strategy in Blackjack in his paper.
 Even today, it is considered the basic blackjack strategy for playing the game in a casino.
 It is a mathematically proven trick to give the player a competitive advantage while playing.

 The chart below outlines how you can play the game optimally, based on the cards in hand and those dealt with.
-This Optimum Strategy applies to a game that has 4-8 decks, in which the dealer hits on a soft 17, a double is allowed following a split, and where original bets are lost on dealer blackjack.
+This Optimum Strategy applies to a game that has 4-8 decks, in which the dealer hits on a soft 17, a doubling is allowed following a split, and where original bets are lost on dealer blackjack.

 Birth of Card Counting